- Find a Trail

 To begin at the northern end in Purcellville, take State Route 7 west.
 Exit at SR 287 and turn left.
 Follow SR 287 until SR 7 Business and take a right.
 Turn right again on 21st Street.
 The Purcellville Train Depot is 0.25 mile away on the right.
 Parking is across the street but there are time limits during certain days of the week.
 Unlimited parking time is permitted at a small lot 1 block east along the trail off Hatcher Avenue.

-Parking and trail access are available in dozens of places along the route.
 For more information, visit Friends of the W&OD.

 I have ridden this trail a couple of times while visiting the DC area.
 The trail is in very good condition and connects to several other trails.
 The trial seems to be very busy on weekends but not to bad during the week.